 Designed for Substations: RHG9528 supports up to 24 Gigabit ports in any 8-port multiple configuration.
 Specifically designed for IEC61850 substation backbone use, it is fully certified to meet all IEC61850-3 hardware requirements - such as EMC Level 3, 4 and 5 requirements, Wide temperature range and High availability.
-ATOP is proud to be applying for DNV.GL (KEMA) certification, the most prestigious one in Power Utilities.
+ATOP is proud to be applying for KEMA certification, the most prestigious one in Power Utilities.

 Award-winning Performance: RHG9528's IEEE1588v2 Hardware-PTP version received recognition for nanosecond-level accuracy, highperformance and an astonishing holdover performance of less than 1 Microsecond/hour.
 This makes RHG9528 one of the most reliable GMC backups.
-And being embedded with Synchronous Ethernet and with full support for Telecom PTP profiles over both IPv4 and IPv6, RHG9528 is also ideal for Telecom applications.
+And being embedded with Synchronous Ethernet and with full support for PTP profiles, RHG9528 is also ideal for Telecom applications.